InnovatingAI/AutoMind/README.md

 Generates single-pass code for simple tasks vs. Abstract Syntax Tree(AST) verified stepwise execution for complex pipelines.

 ![framework](assets/framework.png)

+## 📦Runtime

+You can find all experiment logs, solution code, and intermediate results in the complete runtime package, available from the header link or directly here: https://drive.google.com/drive/folders/1pyZXWPYR262NIXCrzD2NWpJHbdgiLRFR?usp=drive_link

+Automind_runtime contains:
+- data: Full datasets required to run the tasks, equivalent to the output of running mlebench prepare --automind.
+- runs: Complete runtimes for AutoMind and variants/baselines:
+  - automind, automind_o3_mini (AutoMind with o3-mini as base model), automindwo_knowledge (AutoMind without the knowledge module)
+  - aide_v3 and aide_o3_mini baselines
+  Each includes logs, submissions, solution code, and time-stamped intermediate results.
+- traj: For each runtime, the extracted trajectory of iterations from the root node to the best-performing node.

 ## 🔧Environment Setup